novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

  Abdulla: My main weakness was not being proactive in the development stages, where I spent time waiting for everyone else instead of introducing skeleton structures to be implemented in.
 Next time, in this development environment, I'll build foundations before all the furniture was put in place.

  Spasimir: My main weakness is that I didn't do enough research on libraries that are compatible with the newest version of android.
 Because of this I had to go back and redo a lot of work with new libraries that i didn't know.
 I will definitely improve so that this does not happen again.

+ Muhammad: My main weekness is my communication skill, I need to do a better job at communicating my ideas and more importantly my thought process to my team members to support my design and logic decisions when programming or finding solution to problems.